...

 There are other types of milling machining processes you can use.
 Below are the important ones:

-• Slot Milling: In slot milling, the cutter’s width is lesser than the workpiece width and is used to make a slot in the workpiece.
+• Slot Milling: In slot milling, the cutter’s width is less than the workpiece’s width and is used to make a slot in the workpiece.

-• Side Milling: It is suitable for milling machining for producing a flat vertical surface in the workpiece.
+• Side Milling: It is suitable for milling machining to produce a flat vertical surface in the workpiece.
 You can control the depth of the cut by rotating the vertical feed screw of the table.

 • Gang Milling: Gang milling involves using two cutting tools on the same arbor to cut horizontal surfaces.
 The combination has unlimited potential and reduces the time taken for the milling process.